DOWNLOAD THE NEW TWINIVERSITY APP!

 Even in the newborn twin stage after we settled into our routine at home and ‘sleep when the babies sleep’ was of utmost importance, we made time for our relationship by putting the babies to sleep together.
 We got into a routine of feeding (I had pumped earlier in the day so my husband could give one of them a bottle), burping, and rocking the babies after the older boys went to bed.
 We sat cuddled up together in our bed with our sweet, sleeping babies while we binge watched a series together on Netflix.
 It became my very favorite part of the day and something that I still look back on with fondness now that they are older and fall asleep by themselves.
 Try to find time to be together even if it’s not traditional, even in the midst of chaos.

-5. Family first
+5. Family First

 We are both committed to putting our family first.
 After our oldest son was born, we really struggled with choosing our new priorities.
 We felt pressure to still be able to travel to visit both of our families and keep up with our friends and activities the way we used to.
 We spread ourselves way too thin and found ourselves putting unnecessary stress on our relationship by trying to figure out how to spend our holidays and how to attend every group and family function.
 Finally, we both agreed that our brand new family had to come first.
 We do our best to keep other people’s feelings in mind, but ultimately we make decisions now based on what is best for our family.
 It’s amazing the weight that was lifted from our relationship when we stopped apologizing or feeling guilty for putting our marriage and our children first.